are the zone 3 fire explorers a VOLUNTEER-BASED organization?

 It depends.
 We understand certain medical conditions are out of your control, but your safety is our highest priority.
 If a letter from your doctor stating you are able to meet our physical requirements without harm can be provided, and you and your parents are confident in your physical ability and safety, will encourage you to apply.
 If accepted, we will constantly work with you to ensure your safety is taken into consideration with certain activities.

-What is the general time commitment of the program?
+What is the general time commitment?

 To be considered an active member of the program, we require attendance at at least two meetings and two events a month.
 Each meeting is three hours, once a week, and events can range from one hour to overnight, with the amount of events fluctuating from month to month.
 If an Explorer is dispatchable, calls could be anytime of the day, anytime of the week, and anytime of the year, but we leave it to Explorers to make the judgement if they should respond or not based on their location relative to the call and if they are available.
-In our program, family comes first; education second; and the program third.
+In our program, family comes first; education second; and the Post third.

 I am too far away to be in the program, but would love to be a fire explorer.
 What should I do?

 The Zone 3 Fire Explorers are not the only explorer program out there.
 We have listed a few other programs below that might be of interest, which may be closer to you.
-Check them out:

 I AM READY TO APPLY.
 WHERE DO I START?